mono-sgwc/Buckshot-Roulette-Discord-Bot/Privacy Policy.md

-<h1 align="center">Buckshot Roulette Discord Bot ToS</h1>
+<h1 align="center">Buckshot Roulette Discord Bot Privacy policy</h1>

-- Do not pretend this bot is yours.
-- Do not exploit errors.
-- Users must adhere to Discord's Terms of Service and Community Guidelines while using the bot.
-- Respect other users and refrain from using the bot to harass, bully, or spam others.
-- The bot may undergo maintenance or updates, so users should expect occasional downtime.
-- Any abuse or misuse of the bot or it's WebHooks may result in restrictions or bans from using it.
-- Bot developer may join your Discord server in case of problems with the bot.
+- This bot will have access to the server id, the WebHooks it creates and user id's of server members as to all other server related details.
+Other data may also be collected.
+- the collected data will not be shared with any third party.
+- The collected data will be stored until a deletion request.
+- A deletion can be requested over discord DM's/server or via a request over GitHub.
+- in case of any concerns or questions related to your data can be answered via Discord DM's or server.
-- Terms of Service are subject to change.
+- Privacy Policy are subject to change.
 Updates will be posted on the developers discord server.

-> [!NOTE]
-> Bot  will be online unregulary over time for now.
->